are available 24/7 through your installation Family Advocacy Program.

 Emergency relief agencies for each of the military services include the Air Force Aid Society, Army Emergency Relief, and Navy/Marine Corps Relief.
 These agencies offer no-interest loans for approved emergency financial needs for food, rent, utilities, transportation, vehicle repair, funeral expenses, medical/dental expenses, and personal needs when pay is delayed or stolen.
 (Grants are also available under very limited circumstances, such as natural disasters.)
-Service members may apply for emergency relief assistance at any installation.
+Service members may apply for emergency relief On line at the Air Force Aid Society.
 If there is no emergency relief agency or military installation nearby, use the American Red Cross.
 All branches of the service have inter-service agreements to assist any military individual.
 Other agencies that may offer assistance in an emergency situation include the Salvation Army, local hospital (Shannon), local Police and Fire Departments, and the American Automobile Association (for automobile breakdowns, towing, etc.).